huafu/ublox-reader/README.md

 # ublox-reader
 Full node.js implementation of message parsing from U-Blox GPS usb devices.

+Application configuration settings are in the settings.js file.

-Also can serve a HTML page with data updated via websocket.
+Serves an HTML page with message type checkbox selection(s) and data updated via websocket.

+Open browser and navigate to localhost:5000 (or whatever port is indicated in settings.js)

 The application will search all serial ports to find a U-BLOX gps device and use a found port.

-Application configuration settings are in the settings.js file.
+## To Install:
 Clone repository, open terminal and enter ***npm install*** then run in terminal with command ***node main***

+***NOTE:***
+User selected GPS messages from the web page are also output to the console in json format.